frack113/sigma_python_toolbox/sigmahq/README.md

 ### My todo
 - add more data from OSSEM-DB
-- order the yml save
+- remove the "any" in yaml

 ### Evolution
-- be cool to use
+- be more cool to use

 ### Thanks
 https://github.com/OTRF/OSSEM-DD